AviatrixSystems/Docs/HowTos/Cluster_Peering_Ref_Design.rst

 3. You can create multiple clusters in a VPC.
 A gateway may also belong to different clusters.

-4. For support, send an email to support@aviatrix.com.
+4. For support, please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_

 5. Enjoy!